justtrackio/kinesis-admin/README.md

 ## Configuration

+### Backend Configuration

-The application's configuration is primarily managed through the `config.dist.yml` file.
+The backend configuration is primarily managed through the `config.dist.yml` file.
 This file is embedded into the Go binary and provides default settings.

-### AWS Client Configuration
+#### AWS Client Configuration

 For local development, the application is pre-configured to use [LocalStack](https://docs.localstack.cloud/) as the AWS endpoint.
 The relevant configuration in `config.dist.yml` is: